 - Augmented Reality

 If you are looking for the best showcase for the power of augmented reality (AR), look no further than Pokemon GO.
-The ability to catch em’ all via a smartphone has transformed the way people engage with games, making it one of the highest-grossing mobile games ever.
-News flash: now businesses can achieve a similar effect with AR for retail.
+The ability to catch them all via a smartphone has transformed the way people engage with games, making it one of the highest-grossing mobile games ever.
+News flash: now businesses can achieve a similar effect with AR in retail.